Couple’s 5 kids taken into custody after misdemeanor charge following traffic stop

 “When I went to go reach him, the man grabbed me, he said, ‘Don’t touch him,'” Clayborne said, remembering the moments her children were taken out of her custody.
 “My oldest child, he looked at me all confused and I just gave him a hug and told him, ‘It’s not your fault.'”

-Clayborne’s attorneys said they don’t believe this would’ve escalated in the same way if his clients looked different or were from a different background.
+Clayborne’s attorneys said they don’t believe this would’ve escalated in the same way if his clients looked different or were from different backgrounds.

 Following the publication of Clayborne’s story in The Tennessee Lookout, Tennessee Senate Democrats called for DCS to release the children back to their parents.